sumitkumarpaul/bidirectional_privacy/README.md

 # Bidirectional Privacy
-This repository contains the prototype implementation of the $BPPM$-framework, which provides *Bidirectional Privacy-Preservation with Multi-Layer Data Sharing*.
+This repository contains the prototype implementation of the $BPPM$-framework, which provides *Bidirectional Privacy-Preservation for Multi-layer Data Sharing in Web Services*.

 The involved parties in $BPPM$ are, a data-owner ($DO$), a code-provider ($CP$) and a few data-users distributed among multiple layers. $DU_{i,j}$ denotes the $j^{th}$-data-user of $i^{th}$-layer. $\forall i,j:DU_{i,j}$ requires an environment having support of the, Trusted Execution Environment (TEE) and others do not require TEE.